 It began a week and a half after Donald Trump’s election, when 43 women gathered in a library in the suburbs of the Twin Cities.
-All of them were worried about their own futures and those of the people they loved.
-Almost none had been politically active in the past; none had ever planned or organized a march on the scale they envisioned.
-Still, they wanted to send the new president a message the day after he took power: Hear Our Voice.
+All of us were worried about our own futures and those of the people we loved.
+Almost none of us had been politically active in the past; none of us had ever planned or organized a march on the scale we envisioned.
+Still, we wanted to send the new president a message the day after he took power: hear our voice.

 More than three times that number did.